 Entertainment Value: Keeps kids engaged at mealtime

 Each pack of Spelly Straws can spell 300,000 words, which should keep kids busy for a long time.
-Don’t be surprised if your little one keeps asking for refills, since it’s so much fun to watch the liquid filter past the words they’ve created.
+Don’t be surprised if your little one keeps asking for refills since it’s so much fun to watch the liquid filter past the words they’ve created.
 Even after our kids finished their drinks, they continued to spell words with the straws and had fun arranging the pieces.
+As far as the best educational toys go, Spelly Straws are a great option to help younger children learn the alphabet and spelling in an everyday setting.

 Age Range: Four and up